alandtse/MergeMapper/README.md

 This specific file uses a widely used standard for code formatting, but many such standards exist and many plugin authors use different ones.
 You can customize the file to find the style that you want for your plugin.
 The [Clang-Format Configurator](https://zed0.co.uk/clang-format-configurator/) is a useful tool for generating a file.

+#### Deploying a FOMOD
+Under `contrib/Distribution` is the FOMOD structure for a deployable mod that could be posted to e.g. Nexus Mods.
+The FOMOD configuration itself is located at `contrib/Distribution/fomod`.
+The other directories contain various portions of what will be installed.
+The FOMOD structure is designed to also allow the Papyrus sources held here to be the used for Papyrus development, while compiled Papyrus scripts and output DLL and PDB files are treated as build artifacts (i.e. they are removed on clean, and ignored by Git).

+To produce a FOMOD, build the full project.
+This includes building all the CMake build profiles, producing both debug and release builds for AE, SE, and VR.
+Then in Visual Studio Code run the debug, release, and test builds for the Papyrus scripts.
+This will populate all the output files necessary.
+Finally, produce an archive of the contents of `contrib/Distribution` with a format supported by common mod managers (7zip is recommended, using minimum compression for testing and maximum compression for a build uploaded to Nexus).

+The FOMOD included in this template has two pages with two choices to make: the first page selects which Skyrim runtime to target, and the second lets you select whether to install a debug or release build.
+Skyrim VR is automatically detected by the presence of its additional `SkyrimVR.esm` file, and therefore when installing for Skyrim VR it is the only choice available.
+If `SkyrimVR.esm` is not found then the Skyrim VR option is disabled, and the user has a choice between installing for AE or SE (which one is in use cannot be auto-detected with existing FOMOD features).

+#### Licensing
+Licensing is a commonly overlooked concern in the modding community.
+It is common to find projects with no license or an arbitrary license with no legal evaluation.
+In the Skyrim NG project we strongly recommend choosing an open source license for your project.
+This allows others to learn from and reuse your code for further development, and ensures that projects that are abandoned by their owners can be continued and maintained by others.

+This sample project uses Apache License 2.0, a high quality liberal open source license preferred by many large enterprises that use open source.
+It is similar to another popular license, the MIT license, but modernized to cover concerns such as patents and retaliation in the event of a copyright lawsuit.
+Other excellent options are the GPL license (if you want a strong "copyleft" license) or the LGPL license.

+Which license you decide your project should use, it is important that you put its text in the `LICENSE` file, and update `version.rc.in` to include your license.
+This ensures the license restrictions are clear to any who use your project and that the license can be detected and displayed properly on sites like GitHub, GitLab, and other code hosting services.

+If you are keeping the Apache License 2.0 `LICENSE` file for your project and using this sample plugin as a template, be sure to update line 190 with your custom information.